kkelizzz/ME-internship-project/README.md

 ### This website shows the part of speech, phonetic and meaning of the word typed in.
 The audio button can provide the pronounciation of the word.
 #### (The audio function doesn't work as the api doesn't provide that functionality anymore)

-### Functionalities I want to add: An audio search option.
+### Functionalities I want to add: A voice search option.

 ### Link: https://kkelizzz.github.io/ME-internship-project/